 Before we start looking at the rules of the strategy, let’s take a look at Bollinger bands.
 Let's see what they will look like on a chart if you have never used this type of indicator in the past:

 After examining the picture, it may seem wise to buy every time the price hits the lower band.
 Or, on the other hand, sell every time the price hits the upper band.
-This can technically work, but is a risky way of trading using the Bollinger Bands.
+This can technically work but is a risky way of trading using the Bollinger Bands.
 Sometimes strong trends will ride these bands and end up stopping out many unfortunate traders who used that method.
 This is why we are using the RSI indicator to help confirm and trade the “bounce” of an upper or a lower band.
-Also read the way bankers trade in forex market.
-Also read the way bankers trade in forex market.
+Also, read about how bankers trade in forex market.

 The RSI indicator is used in this strategy to see how the currency is weakening or strengthening.
 (Tap here for another RSI trading strategy article).